pghvlaans/yalpack/README.md

 * pkginst repairs absolute symlinks such that they are relative to the root directory once installed.
 LFS/BLFS instructions to make absolute symlinks can be done either as-is or by using `/tmp/[NAME]-[VERSION]/dest/` rather than `/`.

-* All installed non-binary files in /etc and /home are marked as .new by pkgmake.
-If other .new files are needed, they should be renamed manually prior to making the package.
+* All installed text files in /etc and /home are marked as .new by pkgmake.
+If other .new files are needed, they should be renamed manually prior to making the package. pkginst handles the renaming of .new files.

 * Any executable file at `/tmp/[NAME]-[VERSION]/install.sh` will be executed by pkginst after all new files, directories and symlinks have been created.
 Bear in mind that moving files and creating symlinks with install.sh will result in said files and symlinks being unaffected by pkgremove (and possibly pkgup).